doonhammer/Cloud-Network-Function/README.md

-# Sample VNF
+# Cloud Networking Function

-This is a very simple virtusl network function (VNF) that is intended to be a test vehicle for Service Function Chaining.
+This is a very simple cloud network function (CNF) that is intended to be a test vehicle for Service Function Chaining and other mechanism for inserting a
+CNF into the cloud.

-The VNF is a simple "bump in the wire" implementation.
-The interfaces are in promiscous mode and simple transmit all packets received with no changes.
+The VCNF is a simple "bump in the wire" implementation.
+The interfaces are in promiscous mode and simple transmit all packets receivedin one interface and out the other with no changes.
+Users can customize the code to insert control code the packet path.

 The implementation uses packet mmap to maximize performance but the code ha not been optimized.

 It can work in either of two modes: